-STRATPOL in cooperation with partner institutions has been awarded Strategic grant from the Visegrad Fund for the realization of a project titled Our.Future: Visegrad 2025.
+STRATPOL in cooperation with partner institutions from Poland, Hungary, and the Czech Republic has been awarded a Strategic grant from the Visegrad Fund for the realization of a project titled Our.Future: Visegrad 2025.

 The future is not some place we are going to, but one we are creating.